Accommodations in centrally-located three-star or four-star hotels. Rooming on a triple basis. Double rooms: $280 per person.

 Check out the Carrousel du Louvre, a cultural and commercial galleria located below the museum.
 You may want to window shop there, have a bite to eat, or ponder at the inverted glass pyramid, as do all fans of Dan Brown's mystery novel The Da Vinci Code.

 Plan a visit to the Père Lachaise Cemetery and its illustrious residents.
 Jim Morrison of The Doors either read Oscar Wilde's The Picture of Dorian Gray, or should have.
 The two artists lie buried not far from one another.
-(Move over Abélard, Balzac, and Delacroix!).
+(Move over Balzac, Chopin, Delacroix, and Edith Piaf!)